 First and foremost, students should learn repertoire that excites them and through which then can express their true selves, regardless of whether they’re beginners or near-pros.

-Aspiring artists shouldn’t be stuck with dull music because there’s plenty of great music out there suited to diverse levels.
+Aspiring artists shouldn’t be stuck with dull music because there are plenty of fine published compositions suited to diverse levels.
 What’s more, appealing music motivates us to practice.

 Bear in mind that I’m talking about repertoire to be performed.

-When choosing etudes and exercises, taste comes second to utility because we select that sort of material to help overcome weaknesses or break through technical barriers, and public performance isn’t the objective.
-Still, the best etudes resonate with both utility and beauty.
+When choosing etudes and exercises, taste comes second to utility because we select that sort of material to help us overcome weaknesses or break through technical barriers – public performance isn’t the objective.
+Even so, the best etudes resonate with both utility and beauty.

-Titles that lie within their capacities don’t overtax their mental or physical powers and can generally be mastered in a few days to a few weeks doing our typical amount of practice.
+Titles that lie within our capacities don’t overtax our mental or physical powers, and we can generally master them in a few days to a few weeks doing our typical amount of practice.

-Along with weighing taste and capacity, repertoire choices should align with musicians’ goals.
+Along with weighing taste and capacity, repertoire choices should align with musicians’ short and long-term goals.

 * * *

-Whatever the situation, when students opt for repertoire that matches all three of these criteria, the music they learn nurtures not only their abilities but also their careers and their souls.
+Whatever the situation, when students opt for repertoire that matches their taste, capacity, and plans, the music they learn nurtures not only their abilities and careers but also their souls.

 See The Musician’s Way for inclusive guidelines to develop artistic practice and performance skills.